-PRESSURE TESTING GAS SUPPLY PIPING SYSTEM
+PRESSURE TESTING GAS SUPPLY PIPING SYSTEM High Pressure

-High Pressure

-Test pressure in Excess of 1/2 psig (3.5kPa)
+Test pressure in Excess of 1⁄2 psig (3.5kPa)

-- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1/2 psi (3.5 kPa). - 2.
+- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 psi (3.5 kPa).. - 2.
 Cap off open end of gas pipe where equipment shutoff valve was connected. - 3.
-Pressurize supply piping system by either using compressed air or opening the propane/LP supply tank valve. - 4.
+Pressurize supply piping system by either using compressed air or opening main gas valve on or near gas meter. - 4.
 Check all connections and joints in gas supply piping system.
 Apply mixture of liquid soap and water to gas joints.
 Bubbles forming show a leak. - 5.
 Correct all leaks at once. - 6.
 Depressurize and relieve pressure in supply piping system. - 7.
 Reconnect heater and equipment shutoff valve to gas supply. - 8.
 Reconnected fittings must be checked for leaks in next section.